swapnanilbankura/GItDemo/README.md

 # GItDemo
 ## This is the git demo
-My name is Swapnanil Bankura
+My name is Swapnanil Bankuragit